National Cancer Institute

 Switching or discontinuing antidepressants

 Switching from one antidepressant to another or discontinuing antidepressants is frequently indicated because of intolerable adverse effects or lack of treatment response.
-Several factors play a role in switching or stopping antidepressants.
-These include the following antidepressant-related factors and patient- or illness-related factors:
+Several factors play a role in the strategies employed during switching or stopping an antidepressant.
+These factors are primarily driven by the risk of serotonin syndrome (refer to the Serotonin syndrome section of this summary for more information) and serotonin discontinuation syndrome (refer to the Serotonin discontinuation syndrome section of this summary for more information).
+Such factors include antidepressant-dependent factors and patient- or illness-related factors:

-- Half-life of antidepressants (i.e., shorter half-life is associated with higher risk of withdrawal symptoms).
+- Half-life of the antidepressant (i.e., shorter half-life is associated with higher risk of withdrawal symptoms).

 - Antidepressant dose (i.e., higher dose needs a longer taper period).